screepers/typed-screeps/README.md

   - `SpawnMemory`
   - `RoomMemory`

-  If you like the idea of typed memory, but aren't ready to just fully in, just make sure you define an interface for the above four types.
+  If you like the idea of typed memory, but aren't ready to just jump fully in, you only need to make sure you define an interface for the above four types.
 Then you can extend them at a later time.
 Example:
   ```TypeScript
   interface CreepMemory { [name: string]: any };
   interface FlagMemory { [name: string]: any };